IS-ENES3/IS-ENES-Website/pages/training.md

 ## Upcoming

-*Some dissemination webianrs to be announced in 2023.*
+*Some dissemination webinars to be announced in 2023.*

 ## Past